inerciapt/2020_inercia_pt/README.md

 # TODO

-prepare the teach yourself demoscene seminar

 overlay for obs shader royale with the tv idea and longer transition time to fullscreen

-test interactive html infopage on obs (to type things on)

 finish contacting all the listed people about possible seminars